mendel5/alternative-front-ends/README.md

 - [FairEmail](https://github.com/M66B/FairEmail): Fully featured, open source, privacy friendly email app for Android

 - [K-9 Mail](https://github.com/thundernest/k-9): an open-source email client for Android

+### Gboard

+- [OpenBoard](https://github.com/openboard-team/openboard): 100% FOSS keyboard based on AOSP, with no dependency on Google binaries, that respects your privacy.

+- [FlorisBoard](https://github.com/florisboard/florisboard): A free and open-source keyboard for Android 7.0+ devices.
+It aims at being modern, user-friendly and customizable while fully respecting your privacy.
+Currently in early-beta state.

+- [Simple Keyboard](https://github.com/rkkr/simple-keyboard): This keyboard is created for those who only need a keyboard and nothing more.
+No emoji, GIFs, Swipe typing, Spell checker. <1MB size.

 ### Facebook